jmrao002/mrao_portfolio/README.md

 Built by Michael Rao

 A simple HTML/CSS webpage describing services provided by Horiseon, a fictional company providing SEO services.
-Screenshots of the webpage can be found here ./assets/images/WebScreenshot1, ./assets/images/WebScreenshot2, ./assets/images/MobileScreenshot1, and ./assets/images/MobileScreenshot2.
+Screenshots of the webpage can be found here ./assets/images/WebScreenshot1.png, ./assets/images/WebScreenshot2.png, and ./assets/images/WebScreenshot3.png.

 # Technologies Used

     - HTML
     - CSS
+    - Bootstrap CSS

 # Description

-This browser application allows users to view a framework for a website that will hold Michael Rao's portfolio works.
-A navigation bar allows users to jump to the portfolio section of the page that holds Lorem Ipsum descriptions of upcoming work.
-The nav bar also allows users to access Michael's GitHub, LinkedIn, and Twitter pages, as well as contact via email.
-Nab bar items highlight in gray when hovered over.
+This browser application allows users to learn more about Michael Rao.
+The nav bar allows users to access Michael's resume, GitHub, LinkedIn, and Twitter pages, as well as contact via email.
+Clicking "About" will take users to another page with a headshot and a short bio.

-Additionally, the page contains a photo of Michael, visible on screens smaller than 768 pixels, and a video of Michael and his dog, visible on screens larger than 768 pixels.

-In the main section of the page, there are placeholders for future portfolio projects.
-Placeholder decriptions of those projects are visible only at screen sizes above 768 pixels.
+In the main section of the page, there are cards that link to Michael's projects.

 Finally, a footer shows the page copyright.